dan-da/subaddress-derive-xmr/README.md

 This list is available in the usage help.

-A particular wordset can be specified using the --mnemonic-ws flag which is recognized when generating a wallet, deriving subaddresses or displaying wallet info.
+A particular wordset can be specified using the --wordset flag which is recognized when generating a wallet or displaying wallet info from a seed.

-The default is english.
+The default wordset is english.